Gunfire, explosions at paramilitary HQ in Pakistan’s Peshawar: Reports

 The Reuters news agency reported that the complex was hit by two suicide bombers and that at least three people had been killed.

-“The first suicide bomber first carried out an attack on the main entrance of the constabulary and the other one entered the compound,” a senior official told Reuters on condition of anonymity.
+“The first suicide bomber first carried out an attack on the main entrance of the constabulary, and the other one entered the compound,” a senior official who spoke on condition of anonymity was quoted as saying.

 “Law enforcement personnel, including the army and police, have cordoned off the area and are carefully handling the situation as we suspect there are some terrorists inside the headquarters,” the official added.